Skip to main content

 Kepos Capital

-Founding partner of Kepos Capital; a New York City based systematic global macro firm, and the Chairman of the Kepos Capital Risk Committee.
-Prior to joining Kepos Capital in 2010, Litterman enjoyed a 23-year career at Goldman Sachs & Co., where he served in research, risk management, investments and thought leadership roles.
-He oversaw the Quantitative Investment Strategies Group in the Asset Management division.
+Litterman is a founding partner of Kepos Capital, a global asset management firm, and the chairman the firm’s risk committee.
+Prior to joining Kepos Capital in 2010, Litterman enjoyed a 23-year career at Goldman Sachs, where he served in research, risk management, investment, and thought leadership roles.
+He oversaw the Quantitative Investment Strategies Group in the firm’s asset management division.

 Osman Nalbantoglu